The Ultimate Guide to Protecting Your Child Online in 2020

 8. Online predators

 In our last section, we take a look at the darkest and scariest online threat of all: online child predators.
-According to the US Department of Justice, 13% of young people with internet access have been the victims of unwanted sexual advances, and one in 25 children have been solicited for offline contact.
+According to the US Department of Justice, 13% of young people with internet access have been the victims of unwanted sexual advances, and one in 25 children have been solicited for offline contact; 50% of online victims of sexual exploitation are between 12 and 15 years old.

-Predators engage in a practice called “grooming”.
-In other words, they attempt to form a relationship with a child with the intention of latter abusing them.
+Predators engage in a practice called ‘grooming.’
+In other words, they attempt to form a relationship with a child with the intention of later abusing them.

 Predators often create multiple online identities, posing as children to trick kids into talking to them.
-They discover as much as they can about the children they are targeting by researching those children through their social media profiles, and what they have posted on chatrooms.
+They discover as much as they can about the children they are targeting by researching their social media profiles – Facebook, TikTok, Snapchat, and others.

 What should you communicate to your child?